8 Steps to Handle A Boss Who Shouts at You

 Have you noticed the parallel?

-This is the same as saying “OK, she was raped, I’m really sorry, but what was she doing at 2 am at the flat party?”.
+This is the same as saying “OK, she was victimized, I’m really sorry, but what was she doing at 2 am at the flat party?”

-That kind of “rationale” humiliates the victim two times.
+That kind of “rationale” humiliates the victim twice.

 Don’t allow anyone to do it to you.